mika-s/mika-s.github.io/_posts/2017-12-05-generating-random-colors-in-javascript.markdown

 categories: javascript colors hsl
 ---

 Sometimes we need to generate a range of random colors.
-This can, for example, be when creating graphs where every curve should have a different color in order to distinguish the curves from each other.
+This can, for example, be when creating graphs where every curve should have a different color to distinguish the curves from each other.
 A decent first attempt at creating a random-color generator could be a function like this:

 ```javascript
 function randomRgbaString (alpha) {